ContinuumIO/misc-docs-info/README.md

 Because you are a collaborator on this project, you will see a green "merge pull request" button, and you will be able to merge your own pull request yourself.
 However, before making any merges yourself, you should probably ask the repository owner if they want you to merge in your own changes, or to ask the owner or another repository collaborator to review your changes and merge them.

 When a GitHub repository has been set up for continuous integration with the Travis CI site, you will see additional information on each pull request about whether Travis CI has finished its automatic testing and about whether those tests passed.
-This can be used to detect Sphinx build errors and warnings so that you can correct them and be sure the ReStructured Text files in the repository stay correctly linked and consistent.
+This can be used to detect Sphinx build errors and warnings so that you can correct them and be sure the ReStructuredText files in the repository stay correctly linked and consistent.
 Currently (2015 Jul 2) Travis CI is set up with https://github.com/conda/conda-docs and https://github.com/electronwill/sphinx/ , and I hope soon to set up Travis CI with https://github.com/ContinuumIO/misc-docs-info .

 Once the changes are merged, go back to the terminal window, go back to the master branch, use ``git pull`` to pull the latest changes in the GitHub repository down to our local copy, and delete the sign-guest-book branch: